techidaily/site-fox-helps/source/_posts/new-leveraging-social-media-giants-to-skyrocket-your-marketing-game-for-2024.md

 Feedback is very important for a growing business.
 It's a simple way to research your audience.
 Remember, the more you know about their fears, issues, attractions, and similar... the more you can improve your brand and meet their demands.

-Reddit has its own[AMA subreddit](https://www.reddit.com/r/IAmA/).
+Reddit has its own [AMA subreddit](https://www.reddit.com/r/IAmA/).
 It currently has over 22 million members.
 Here, you can post who you are and what you do.
 Then, expect plenty of questions from your audience.

 **Always Support Your Audience**